openlists/NeuroOntologies/README.md

 ### InterLEX

-The goal of InterLex is to be a dynamic lexicon of biomedical terms.
+InterLex is a dynamic lexicon of biomedical terms.

 [Homepage](https://neuinfo.org/interlex/dashboard)